Experts warn against using Benadryl and milk to treat COVID, despite NC lawmaker’s post - NewsBreak

 Experts warn against using Benadryl and milk to treat COVID, despite NC lawmaker’s post

-RALEIGH, N.C. ( WNCN ) – Several questionable methods have been suggested as treatments for COVID-19, from a medication that fights malaria to the anti-parasitic drug ivermectin.
-But milk and Benadryl?
+RALEIGH, N.C.
+(WNCN) – Several questionable methods have been suggested as treatments for COVID-19, from a medication that fights malaria to the anti-parasitic drug ivermectin.

 A North Carolina state lawmaker recently posted a study on social media that suggests compounds in those two commonplace products might be effective against the virus that causes COVID-19.
-Experts, however, say more research is needed, and warn against attempting to self-medicate with the compounds.Free at-home COVID tests: Here’s who isn’t covered under new program
+Experts, however, say more research is needed, and warn against attempting to self-medicate with the compounds.How to get free at-home COVID tests under new government program

 Rep. Jeff McNeely, R-Iredell, said on Facebook that milk “may be the answer to Covid-19,” before linking to the study published in November by an immunologist at the University of Florida.